ekbann/applepy/README.md

 # applepy
 Apple ][ emulator written in pure Python and Tkinter.

-Text-only screen is very fast.
-Graphics screen is slow as heck but it works.
-Text screen and graphics screen are rendered on separate windows.
+It is slow as molasses but works great!
+Text screen uses 'curses' and graphics screen uses 'tkinter' and are rendered on separate windows.

 Example Session